 Thomas Edison State College reserves the right to require modification of your proposed proctoring arrangements.

-Please consult the Course Essentials section of your course space to verify the format and number of exams required for each course in which you are enrolled.
+Please consult the Syllabus in your course space to verify the number of exams required for each course in which you are registered.
 All assignments and all examinations must be completed by the last day of the semester.